Syllabus for Math 123 (Introduction to

 developing the ability to assess the probability of a simple random event, to

-interpret the result of a simple statistical study, and to solve mathematical
+interpret the result of a simple statistical study, and to solve quantitative

 problems with the use of technology.